Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 ``$PETSC_DIR`` should point to the location of the PETSc installation.
 For out-of-place installations this is the ``--prefix`` location.
-For in-place installations it is the directory where you ran configure PETSc.
+For in-place installations it is the directory where you ran ``configure``.

-``$PETSC_ARCH`` is only needed for in-place installations.

-Installing on machine requiring cross compiler or a job scheduler
+Installing On Machine Requiring Cross Compiler Ar A Job Scheduler
 =================================================================

 On systems where you need to use a job scheduler or batch submission to run jobs use the ``configure`` option ``--with-batch``. **On such systems the make check option will not work**.

-- You must first insure you have loaded appropriate modules for the compilers etc that you wish to use.
+- You must first ensure you have loaded appropriate modules for the compilers etc that you wish to use.
 Often the compilers are provided automatically for you and you do not need to provide ``--with-cc=XXX`` etc. Consult with the documentation and local support for such systems for information on these topics.

-- On such systems you generally should not provide ``--with-blaslapack-dir`` or ``--download-fblaslapack`` since the systems provide those automatically (sometimes appropriate modules must be loaded first).
+- On such systems you generally should not use ``--with-blaslapack-dir`` or ``--download-fblaslapack`` since the systems provide those automatically (sometimes appropriate modules must be loaded first).

-- Some package's ``--download-package options`` do not work on these systems, for example `HDF5`_.
+- Some package's ``--download-package`` options do not work on these systems, for example `HDF5`_.
 Thus you must use modules to load those packages and ``--with-package`` to configure with the package.